a3mayank/Digit-Recognizer-Android/README.md

 # Digit-Recognizer-Android

-This is a demo app for Android with Tensorflow to detect handwritten digits.
+This is an Android App with Tensorflow to detect handwritten digits.

 ![image](http://narr.jp/private/miyoshi/tensorflow/mnist_screen0.png)